mozilla-mobile/mozilla-vpn-client/README.md

 sudo make install
 ```

-For local dev builds, the following qmake command may be more helpful `qmake CONFIG+=debug CONFIG+=inspector`.
+For local dev builds, the following qmake command may be more helpful `qmake CONFIG+=debug`.

 If you prefer to not install at /usr or /etc, you can specify alternate prefixes.
 Using no prefixes is equivalent to: